NVIDIA/cuda-quantum/docs/sphinx/using/examples/quantum_operations.rst

         # A single qubit initialized to the ground / zero state.
         qubit = cudaq.qubit()

-        # Apply the pauli x gate to the qubit.
+        # Apply the Pauli x gate to the qubit.
         x(qubit)

         # Measurement operator.